ulya-sabeel/HFSE-for-CICIDS2017-Dataset/README.md

 Network Security Dataset Used: CICIDS2017

-If you use the above code for your research, please cite it as follows:
+If you use the above technique for your research, kindly cite it as follows:

 Plain text format: